qcri-social/AIDR/Tagger.md

 # Overview

-The aidr-tagger module has three main functions: to tag new items, to update the tagging model, and to sample for the human annotators.
+The aidr-tagger module has three main functions: to tag (classify) new items, to build and re-build the classification model, and to sample for the human annotators.

-The main function of aidr-tagger is *tagging:* to read collected items and automatically assign a label to them.
+The main function of aidr-tagger is to **classify items.** It reads collected items and automatically assign a label to them.
 This is done using a classification model built using [Weka](http://www.cs.waikato.ac.nz/ml/weka/).

-Additionally, aidr-tagger updates

-* It reads collected items and automatically assigns a label to them (tagging)

-reads collected items, annotates them using an automatic classifier, and writes them to another Redis queue.
-The input to this module is two-fold: elements to be automatically classified, and elements already classified by a human.

-When elements to be automatically classified are received, they are classified using the current classification model.
-Additionally, some items are sampled from the input and placed into the [[task buffer]], which is a set of items waiting to be classified by a human.
+The second function of aidr-tagger is to **build a classification model.** This is done by receiving human-tagged items and feeding them as _training examples_ to Weka.
+Every 50 new human-tagged items, a new model is built using all human-tagged items available up to that point in time.

+The third function of aidr-tagger is to *sample data for human annotators.* It selects a varied and recent subset of tagged elements that were not trivial to tag (i.e. for which its confidence was low), and places them in the [[task buffer]].
 The selection of these items is done using an [active learning](https://en.wikipedia.org/wiki/Active_learning) criterion by which the items for which the classifier's confidence is minimum are selected first.

-When elements already classified by a human are received, they are considered as _training data_.
-Whenever a pre-defined number of new training data items are received (e.g. 50 new items), the current classification model is re-trained using all the available training items to date.

-# Important Entities
+# Concepts

 A **nominal attribute** is an attribute that takes a number of values, such as "color".